 Google has announced a sunset for SHA-1 certificate signatures in Chrome.
 SHA-2 (aka SHA-256, SHA-384, and SHA-512) is the remaining option for certificate signatures.
 I decided to upgrade my certificates to SHA-2 (256 bits).
 However, when I tried to use tinyca2 to generate a SHA-2 certificate, I found it was not supported.
 As tinyca2 is […]

 The new Poodle vulnerability lead me to disable SSLv3 on my Ubuntu server.
 I have TLS/SSL enabled on three services: apache2, exim4, and dovecot2.
 Each service required a different method to disable SSLv3.
-Ubuntu uses configuration files split into small pieces.
-The method should apply to other distributions, although the configuration files may be arranged […]
+While SSLv3 is mostly history, the techniques I used can be applied to other TLS versions.
+Ubuntu uses configuration files split into […]

 Using DavMail to add IMAP, SMTP, and CalDav access to Exchange WebMail Servers.
 Works with Thunderbird and Windows Live clients.